etruel/wpematico/readme.txt

 You can send your files to [NetMdP](http://www.netmdp.com/wpematico/) or to e-mail etruel@gmail.com

 == Changelog ==
-= 1.9  =
+= 1.9 Jan 31, 2018 =
 * Added campaign preview feature.
-* Added compatibility to use Manual Fetching Addon.
+* Added compatibility to use the new Manual Fetching Addon.
+* Added error message when fails the run of campaign.
-* Some tweaks and improvement of performance on uploading of files.
+* Added some improvements of performance on uploading files.
+* Added 'convert character encoding to UTF-8' feature.
 * Added compatibility to use Cookies HTTP from Professional Addon.
-* Added error message when fail the run of campaign.
-* Added 'convert character encoding to UTF-8' feature.
-* Some tweaks in back-compatibility of campaigns.
-* Some tweaks in helps of campaign.
+* Some tweaks in helps of campaign editing screen.
-* Fixed issue on 'Copy the permalink from the source' feature.
+* Fixes an issue on 'Copy the permalink from the source' feature.
+* Fixes an issue calling campaigns_edit styles deprecated in previous versions.

 = 1.8.5 Dec 4, 2017 =
 * Added 'Start Campaigns' and 'Stop Campaigns' on the bulk actions of Campaigns list.